 Biography

-Tamara Shannon, DNP, RN, CPNP-PC, is the pediatric nurse practitioner program coordinator, nursing education program coordinator, and an assistant professor at The University of New Mexico (UNM) College of Nursing.
-She has been a faculty member at UNM since 2015, teaching primarily pediatric courses in the advanced practice registered nurse programs.
+Tamara Shannon, DNP, RN, CPNP-PC, is the Doctor of Nursing Practice Program Director, interim Primary Care Pediatric Nurse Practitioner Program Director, and an assistant professor at The University of New Mexico (UNM) College of Nursing.
+She has been a faculty member at UNM since 2015, teaching both evidence-informed practice and pediatric courses in the advanced practice registered nurse programs.
 Before joining the faculty, she taught in the registered nurse program at Pima Medical Institute and worked in primary care as a pediatric nurse practitioner.

 Shannon retired from the Air Force in 2011, after 20 years of service caring for families in many aspects of maternal-child health, including inpatient labor, delivery, postpartum, nursery and neonatal intensive care.